Skip to main content

 Wildest Dreams

-Pratap woke up in the hotel room only when the sun was up in the sky and scratched his head looking around.
-The hangover was still throbbing in his head as he winced his eyes a little at the drapes they had not pulled the previous night.
+Pratap woke up in the hotel room only when the sun was up in the sky and scratched his head, looking around.
+The hangover was still throbbing in his head as he winced his eyes a little at the drapes that they had not pulled the previous night.
 He looked around the room, at his clothes on the floor and picked up the pair of underwear from the headboard.
-He did not even remember he put it there.
+He did not even remember that he put it there.
 He looked around and realised he was alone.
 That was a first.
 Usually, he would leave a sleeping beauty behind with a note.
-His eyes immediately fell on the bedside table where a napkin was placed under his phone.
+His eyes immediately fell on the bedside table, where a napkin was placed under his phone.
 He checked the time first.
 7 A.M.

 “The night was great!
 Didn’t wake you up.
-G2g.”
+G2G.”
 It was written in the same lipstick she wore.
 The napkin smelled of her.
 He smiled a little, satisfied perhaps with the validation of his performance and walked to the washroom.
 As he splashed cold water on his face, memories of the night came back to him.
 She was experienced.
 Aloof yet not whimsical.
-She challenged him and he liked it.
+She challenged him, and he liked it.
 Pratap stared at his reflection in the mirror, as the water drops trickled down his chiselled chin and neck to his bare chest.

 After one torrid session of passionate carnal satisfaction, he had indulged in a bottle of wine from the minibar in the room.

 “What if it is bad?”
-She asked eagerly twirling the end of her messy hair.
+She asked eagerly, twirling the end of her messy hair.

 “Then whiskey, to drown the sadness of wasting my time and energy.”
 She laughed again as he offered her the cup.